 BEFORE YOU GO

 1. Consider travel insurance

 Travel insurance offers protection in cases of illness, travel delays, a death in the family, job loss or unexpected travel interruptions.
-Many airlines let you add on low-cost ($15 to $30) insurance to the price of your ticket, but if you’re planning a big trip, it’s worth considering more comprehensive services through a reputable company like Travelex or Allianz.
-If you use NEA Vacations to book your trip, travel insurance is offered as an option.
+Many airlines let you add on low-cost insurance ($15 to $30) to the price of your ticket.
+But if you’re planning a big trip, it’s worth considering more comprehensive services through a reputable company like Travelex or Allianz.
+If you use NEA Travel to book your trip, travel insurance is offered as an option.

 2. Make an “in case of emergency” card

 No matter where you’re traveling, designate an “emergency contact” and keep that person’s information handy.
 Place a clearly marked “emergency contact” card with your contact’s name and telephone number inside your wallet.
 Note any medical issues or allergies on the back of the card.
 Include your doctor's contact information as well.
 Some cellphones allow you to program ICE (in case of emergency) contacts, allergies and medications you take.
 Check your phone and enter in the important information.